ChristianoDc7/node_mysql_rest_api/README.md

 Restfull api of Programming Languages using NodeJS Express and MySql This Project consist to Manage Users : Create , Read , Update , Delete programming language with their github and tiobe rank

-If you want to test this project : firstly, you must launch npm install to install dependecies secondly, you should launch the migration.sql to your mysql databases and finally you can launch the app with node index.js or nodemon instead if you have

 # Getting Started
 If you wanna clone and test this project ,